Occurs when the ToolStripDropDown is closed.

 Assembly: System.Windows.Forms (in System.Windows.Forms.dll)

 When you create a ToolStripDropDown delegate, you identify the method that will handle the event.
 To associate the event with your event handler, add an instance of the delegate to the event.
 The event handler is called whenever the event occurs, unless you remove the delegate.
-For more information about event-handler delegates, see Events and Delegates.
+For more information about event-handler delegates, see Handling and Raising Events.

 The following code example demonstrates the use of this member.
 In the example, an event handler reports on the occurrence of the event.
 This report helps you to learn when the event occurs and can assist you in debugging.
 To report on multiple events or on events that occur frequently, consider replacing MessageBox.Show with Console.WriteLine or appending the message to a multiline TextBox.